ONVIF

 ONVIF is a global and open industry forum that provides and promotes standardized interfaces for IP-based physical security products.
 ONVIF specifications are widely used as common communication interfaces between devices (such as IP surveillance cameras) and software clients (such as video management software).
 The interfaces enable ONVIF conformant products from different vendors to communicate with each other, giving system integrators and end users the flexibility to choose from a wide range of conformant products without being locked into a specific brand.
 ONVIF was founded in 2008 by Axis Communications, Bosch Security Systems and Sony.

 It was officially incorporated as a non-profit, 501(c)6 Delaware corporation on November 25, 2008.
 ONVIF membership is open to manufacturers, software developers, consultants, system integrators, end users and other interest groups that wish to participate in the activities of ONVIF.

 The ONVIF protocol offers API endpoints for configuring, controlling, and managing IP-based physical security products.
 While ONVIF can facilitate access to streaming URLs, the actual streaming is handled through protocols like RTSP.
-One of the most common use cases for ONVIF is in IP camera.
+One of the most common use cases for ONVIF is in IP cameras.

 Members

-ONVIF has a global member base of more than 400 companies, including manufacturers of physical security products that collectively offer tens of thousands of ONVIF conformant products.
+ONVIF has a global member base of more than 500 companies, including manufacturers of physical security products that collectively offer tens of thousands of ONVIF conformant products.
 ONVIF membership is open to anyone interested in participating in ONVIF activities.
 Different levels of membership provide different privileges.